Reinforcement tuning (GRPO)

 Comparison with other methods

-GRPO learns quality patterns through reinforcement of high-scoring outputs.
+Reinforcement tuning learns quality patterns through reinforcement of high-scoring outputs.
 Unlike instruction fine-tuning, it doesn't require explicit demonstrations of correct responses.
-GRPO typically follows instruction fine-tuning in training pipelines—the instruction phase teaches domain knowledge, while GRPO refines response quality and alignment.
+Reinforcement tuning typically follows instruction fine-tuning in training pipelines — the instruction phase teaches domain knowledge, while reinforcement tuning refines response quality and alignment.

 Model deployment

-GRPO-tuned models are deployed as standard model endpoints.
-The preference optimization is embedded in model parameters, so no special inference infrastructure is required.
+Reinforcement-tuned models are deployed as standard model endpoints.
+The reinforced model behaviors are embedded in model parameters, so no special inference infrastructure is required.
 The model generates responses that reflect the learned quality preferences.